You are currently viewing What are the New 7 Wonders of the World?

 Petra view from the top (photo credit: Alex Vasey)

-This archaeological city from 2300 years ago looks absolutely stunning.
+This archaeological city from 2300 years ago is absolutely stunning.
 That iconic facade above is the best-known part, but there are many tombs and other ruins to explore.
-I’ve visited many countries in Western Asia (1 of the 6 different regions of Asia) and enjoyed them all, so I can’t wait to discover Jordan (one of the most visited countries in the region).
+I just went to discover this beautiful spot in November 2024 and I can’t recommend it enough!

 Colosseum (photo credit: Spencer Davis)